IN THIS ARTICLE

-If you miss a dose or forget to take your medicine, contact your doctor or pharmacist for instructions.
+Call your doctor for instructions if you miss a dose or forget to take your medicine.

 What happens if I overdose?

-A single large dose of prednisolone is not expected to produce life-threatening symptoms.
-However, long-term use of high steroid doses can lead to symptoms such as thinning skin, easy bruising, changes in the shape or location of body fat (especially in your face, neck, back, and waist), increased acne or facial hair, menstrual problems, impotence, or loss of interest in sex.
+An overdose of prednisolone is not expected to produce life threatening symptoms.
+However, long term use of high steroid doses can lead to symptoms such as thinning skin, easy bruising, changes in the shape or location of body fat (especially in your face, neck, back, and waist), increased acne or facial hair, menstrual problems, impotence, or loss of interest in sex.

 What should I avoid while taking prednisolone?